Vardot/total_control/README.txt

 -- SUMMARY --

-The Total Control Administration Dashboard provides a default panel page with useful administration view panes out of the box.
-Each View pane is customizable via pane config.
+The Total Control Admin Dashboard creates a default panel page with useful administration panes right out of the box.
+Several overview panes are included for site stats and quick reference.
+Administration view panes are provided with 'more' links to more comprehensive versions of the views.
+Each View pane is customizable via pane config, or override the defaults provided to suit your own needs.

 For a full description of the module, visit the project page: http://drupal.org/project/total_control